 Germans tend to be overly cautious, and healthcare in Germany reflects this fact.
-Generally, locals and expats report that this central European nation offers good primary health care, good hospitals and also capable dentists.
+Generally, locals and expats report that this central European nation offers good primary health care, good hospitals, and capable dentists.

 Medical professionals commonly speak English, though different levels of proficiency exist.